National aerial capability

 • ensure the Fleet can be used and in support of international requests for assistance.

-An investment of $0.56 million in 2024-25 will support a comprehensive review of Australia’s national aerial firefighting requirements, the current Fleet and funding model.
+The Government, through NEMA, is also undertaking a comprehensive review of Australia’s national aerial firefighting requirements, the current Fleet and funding model, to ensure a sustainable model in the future.

 We will work with NAFC to shape the composition of the Fleet so it can be used for firefighting, emergency rescue and evacuation and other emergency assistance for Australians in all types of disasters.